OzGav/MA-floorplan/README.md

 - `media-player-card.css`
 - `media-card.yaml` This is a [package](https://www.home-assistant.io/docs/configuration/packages/)

-`dashboard.yml` is the frontend code which can be added via the UI or YAML
+`dashboard.yml` is the frontend code which can be added via the UI or YAML.
+You need to edit the URL in there to be your MA URL

 You need all your MA players in HA to have `ma_` in their `entity_id`